RamVasuthevan/Personal-Website/website/_posts/2023-08-05-Image-Generation-Engines.md

 - **We won't be ready for the next one**

 [^1]: I didn't find the number at the time and couldn't find the exact number now
 [^2]: I've changed my mind about what prompt engineering is.
-Prompt Engineering vs. Blind Prompting — Mitchell Hashimoto
+See: [Prompt Engineering vs. Blind Prompting — Mitchell Hashimoto](https://mitchellh.com/writing/prompt-engineering-vs-blind-prompting)

+Edit: 2023-11-11 A link was added to footnote 2 and the title was changed to from `The World Has Changed` to `The World Has Changed:Image Generation Engines`